FloskelSalomon/quapos/README.md

 The provided code was written in Python (3.9.16) [jupyter-lab](https://github.com/jupyterlab/jupyterlab) (3.6.1).
 The provided notebooks were heavily tested in Windows 10.
 The pixel classifier was trained and applied to image data using [APOC](https://github.com/haesleinhuepf/apoc).
 The notebooks rely on different software packagaes from [devbio-napari](https://github.com/haesleinhuepf/devbio-napari) (version 0.8.1 was used here) which was installed in a virtual environment using [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) (1.1.0).
 Additionally, [seaborn](https://github.com/mwaskom/seaborn) (> 0.13.2) is required to compute various plots.
 A RAM of at least 8 GB is recommended.
 Some packages could require a graphics card, if you run into any troubles please refer to [devbio-napari](https://github.com/haesleinhuepf/devbio-napari).

 ### 6 Installation guide
+You can install all softwar packages using conda/mamba.
+If you have not used conda before, please read [this guide first](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html).
+Afterwards, you can create a new environment by entering the following command into your prompt:

+    mamba create --name pos-analysis-quapos python=3.9 devbio-napari seaborn -c conda-forge

 To use the provided code it is recommended to create a virtual environment with a conda distribution.
 We recommend the distribution [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) and using the following description of setting up mamba for your local machine as [here](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/01_introduction/readme.html).
 Additionally, it is recommended to install the devbio-napari environment along with seaborn `mamba create --name devbio-napari-env python=3.9 devbio-napari seaborn -c conda-forge`.
 Alternatively, the environment could also be recreated with the provided yml file and the command `mamba env create -f quapos-lm.yml`

 ### 7 Data access and how to use the code